Simplxss/MoeQ/README.md

 ***MoeQ*** is *a QQ robot* crossing platforms(*Windows*&*Linux*) based on *Android QQ* or *Tim*.

 It is still a *semi-finished product* now.
-If you want a *ready-made robot* frame, please go to the next door [mirai](https://www.google.com).
+If you want a *ready-made robot* frame, please go to the next door [*mirai*](https://github.com/mamoe/mirai).

+Some codes and names of variate are referred to *mirai*.

 Because of busy school, I can't spare time to continue updating this project on my own, so I opened sources.